LarryShamalama/PHDS-Intro-to-NN/README.md

 ## Downloading these files

-There are two options if you wish to download the files here or any GitHub repository:
+There are two options if you wish to download the files here or from any GitHub repository:

 1. Click the green button "Clone or download" and then "Download as ZIP"
 2. (Preferred) Open Terminal and execute the following command: